Teriri1999/GUD/README.md

 # GUD
 GAN-based unsupervised SAR despeckling and editing

-Exploring Latent Space of GAN for SAR Despeckling and Editing This repository contains the code implementation of the paper "Exploring Latent Space of GAN for SAR Despeckling and Editing."
+This repository contains the code implementation of the paper "Exploring Latent Space of GAN for SAR Despeckling and Editing."

 Usage